United Kingdom-Paisley: Architectural design services

 Section III: Legal, economic, financial and technical information

-Where applicable, all Candidates must possess all relevant qualifications to undertake required services.
+All candidates must possess all relevant qualifications to undertake required services.

 Section IV: Procedure